 | Watch the original

-1933 version of the movie King Kong and you'll see a film with special apart from other "effects films" however, is a great story, some excellent characters and an 18 inch tall stop motion puppet with acting skills exceeding exceeding those of his human co-stars.
+1933 version of the movie King Kong and you'll see a film with special from other "effects films" however, is a well written story, some great characters and an 18 inch tall stop motion puppet with acting skills exceeding exceeding those of his human co-stars.